-This Moo Shu Pork Lettuce Wraps recipe is a home-cooked version of the delicious Chinese restaurant classic – a simple and scrumptious stir fry of pork, vegetables and eggs wrapped in tender bibb lettuce leaves.
+This Moo Shu Pork Lettuce Wraps recipe is a stir fry of pork, vegetables and eggs, wrapped in tender bibb lettuce leaves.
+A delicious healthier home-cooked version of the Chinese restaurant classic.

 The lettuce can be washed and rolled up between two sheets of paper towels.
 Be gentle so you don't damage the leaves.